dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 ## A nice tool to upload images to Github
+![Prose.io jekyll editor screenshot]({{ site.url }}/images/how-to-use-prose-io-with-jekyll.jpg)
+{: .right .half}
 Eventually I found out a tool called [prose.io](http://prose.io){:rel='nofollow'}{:target="_blank"}.
 It was good, the interface, functionality and even the animations!
 I wanted something that can upload images to Github.
 Prose was the Saviour.
-![Prose.io jekyll editor screenshot]({{ site.url }}/images/how-to-use-prose-io-with-jekyll.jpg)

 I was really impressed with this webapp with a feature to upload images.
-All you need is to add these lines of code inside ```_config.yml```.
+All you need is to add these lines of code given below inside ```_config.yml```.
 This will solve the problem of prose.io not uploading images!

+<div class="clear"></div>

 {% highlight yaml %}